parnikajain/CS4100KAZ/README.md

 ```
 - numpy: Large, multi-dimensional arrays and matrices
 - matplotlib: Data visualizations for reward and loss plots
-- pytorch: Deep learning library for building and training neural networks.
+- pytorch: Deep learning library for building and training neural networks
-- tianshou: Reinforcement learning library with various algorithms and tools.
+- tianshou: Reinforcement learning library with various algorithms and tools
-- pettingzoo: Petting zoo's Butterfly enviroment with multi-agent games for cooperative and competitive scenarios.
+- pettingzoo: Petting zoo's Butterfly enviroment with multi-agent games for cooperative and competitive scenarios

 ## Decentralized Training
 ### Github Clone